beyondstorage/site/docs/general/contributor-guide.md

 ### Create your branch

 Switch to your forked master branch, pull codes from upstream, then create a new branch.
+Notice: **Every time you try to fix an issue, you should update the upstream and checkout from the master branch to make sure your code is up to date.**
 ```shell
 git checkout master
 git pull upstream master